infinitered/react-native-mlkit/packages/docusaurus/docs/docs/face-detection/getting-started.md

 }
 ```

 Now, you're set to incorporate face detection into your application!
-If you're looking for more control or advanced
+Check out our [Advanced Usage](./advanced-usage) guide
-features, check out our [Advanced Usage](./advanced-usage) guide.
+for more information.